AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 ### nodenames=
 This option lets you override the default location to look for custom nodename files to play back when a node connects/disconnects.

-The default location is `/var/lib/asterisk/sounds/rpt/nodenames`.
+The default location is a relative path of `rpt/nodenames`.
+The absolute path will typically then be `/usr/share/asterisk/sounds/en/rpt/nodenames`.

 Sample:

 ```
-nodenames = /var/lib/asterisk/sounds/rpt/nodenames.callsign  ; Point to alternate nodename sound directory
+nodenames = /var/lib/asterisk/sounds/custom/nodenames  ; point to alternate nodename sound directory
 ```

-When a node connects/disconnects, Asterisk will look in this directory for a filename that matches the calling node number.
+When a node connects/disconnects, Asterisk will look in this directory for a filename that matches the calling node number (ie. 63001.gsm).
 If it finds such a file, it will play it as the connect/disconnect message.

+See the [Sound Files](../adv-topics/soundfiles.md) page for more information on sound file locations.

 ### nodes=
 This option allows you to override the section name used for the '[nodes]' stanza in `rpt.conf`.
 The default value is `nodes`.
 The `[nodes]` stanza operates like a "hosts" file in an OS, and is the first place `app_rpt` looks to resolve how to reach a particular node.